 Disney's Grand Californian Hotel & Spa is the most luxurious and convenient of the three on-site Disneyland hotels.
 With entrances that put you right into a theme park or Downtown Disney, you are in the heart of the Disneyland Resort, just off Disneyland Drive.
 But once you step onto the hotel property, you’ll feel like you’ve entered a different part of California.
 There is something about Disney's Grand Californian Hotel & Spa that melts away all stress and tension, like a walk in the woods.
-Plus, this hotel is the most convenient location for the theme parks and Downtown Disney.
+Plus, this hotel is in the most convenient location for the theme parks and Downtown Disney.

 Overview of Disney’s Grand Californian Hotel & Spa

 The hotel makes you feel like you’ve entered a mountain escape or wellness retreat with towering evergreens and quiet spaces (sprinkled with Disney magic, of course).
-Disney’s Grand Californian Hotel & Spa is designed with Craftsman-style elegance and reminds us of visiting the Ahwahnee Hotel in Yosemite National Park and The Old Faithful Inn in Yellowstone National Park.
+Disney’s Grand Californian Hotel & Spa is designed with Craftsman-style elegance and reminds us of visiting the Ahwahnee Hotel in Yosemite National Park and the Old Faithful Inn in Yellowstone National Park.
 (In contrast, the Disneyland Hotel has a tropical vintage feel.)

 The reception area is based on the interior of the Swedenborgian Church in San Francisco.
 The hotel's designer, Peter Dominick, also designed Disney's Wilderness Lodge and Disney's Animal Kingdom Lodge in Disney World.
 We love the beautiful stained glass doors and windows in the hotel and spa!